-Use your Google Account to Sign in to other sites
+Use your Google Account to sign in to other sites or apps

-You can use your Google Account to sign in to a third-party sites and apps, which means you won't have to remember individual usernames and passwords for each account.
-It makes it easier to use the web.Using Google to sign in to a third-party app or site
+You can use your Google Account to sign in to third-party sites and apps.
+You won't have to remember individual usernames and passwords for each account.

 Note: Google is not affiliated with third-party services that ask for authentication.
 Google simply provides sign-in technology to these sites.